 BRP offers technical literature specifically for your outboard.
-A service manual, a parts catalog, or an extra Operator's Guide can be purchased from your selling Dealer.
+A service manual, or an extra Operator's Guide can be purchased from your selling Dealer.
 For the name and location of the nearest Evinrude Dealer in the United States and Canada visit www.evinrude.com.